Find your way as a meeting planner without losing your mind in Grand Island with the help of the CVB.

 New, new, new!

-The Central Nebraska Regional Airport will open a brand new terminal early in 2016.
-It offers daily flights to Dallas/Fort Worth, twice weekly flights to Las Vegas and Phoenix-Mesa, and new seasonal weekly flights to Orlando.
-Mainstay Suites opened in 2015 and Candlewood Suites will debut in 2016.
-The Chocolate Bar is adding a meeting space that will seat up to 200 people, and the new, high-tech Raising Nebraska agricultural exhibit is a one-of-a-kind place to hold your event.
+The Central Nebraska Regional Airport opened a brand new terminal in 2016.
+The airport offers daily flights to Dallas/Fort Worth and twice weekly flights to Las Vegas and Phoenix-Mesa.
+Mainstay Suites opened in 2015 and Candlewood Suites debuted in 2016.
+The Chocolate Bar is added a meeting space that will seat up to 200 people, and the new, high-tech Raising Nebraska agricultural exhibit is a one-of-a-kind place to hold your event.

 We’ll do whatever it takes within our power for your convention, show, or conference to be successful, from laying groundwork to nit-picking details.
 Relax; meetings are made easy with your Grand Island hospitality team.